2004-2013 BMW 3-Series Check Level & Add Coolant

 - Allow the engine to cool down.

-- Next, you must release the hood safety latch at the front of the car.
-Lift the hood and secure it in the open position.
+- Then, you will need to release the hood safety latch behind the front bumper grill.
+Raise the hood and secure it in the open position.

-- Check BMW 3-Series Coolant Level Remove cap.
-Look at the coolant reservoir tank and note the low and high levels.
+- When the Cap has been Removed, check the coolant level of your BMW 3-Series.
+Observe the coolant reservoir tank and note the low and high levels.
 If the level is below the minimum mark, you will need to add coolant, or your 3-Series may overheat.
 BMW 3-series uses the floating device to determine the coolant level.

 - Add engine coolant/antifreeze.
 Only add the coolant type recommended by BMW.